5F. Cafe & bar. WANTED. You can smoke while drinking alcohol in our restaurant.

 To my left, a man in his late fifties emerged from the kitchen.
 With an expression of surprise or curiosity, he bowed.
 I bowed.
 Konnichiwa, he said.
 I said, konnichiwa.

 "English?"
 He asked, and held up a version of the drink menu I could understand.
-Yes, thank you, I said, and asked his recommendation for a smoky, Japanese whisky.
+Yes, thank you, I said, and then I asked what he recommended for a smoky, Japanese whisky.

-He inspected the selections one by one, some drone, J-pop, ambient & electronic, and Heaven Beach.
-Citypop.
+He inspected the records one by one and stopped at Heaven Beach.

-Heaven Beach was recommended to me earlier that day at Beams Records; I bought it because the dude who made the rec was super cool, and the copyright year I noticed is 1982—my birth-year.
+Heaven Beach was recommended to me earlier that day at Beams Records.
+I bought it because the dude who made the rec was infectiously enthusiastic about the selection—and the album was originally released in 1982, my birth year.

 I hadn't ever listened to 'Last Summer Whisper', or Anri, the singer, until Black Sun jazz club.
 Before that sultry and downtempo beat licked my ears through the club soundsystem, and Anri sang a dream I didn't know I was having.